 So the first five years I’ve worked as a freelance based consultant and paid developers to develop the plugin for me.
 Many thought I was crazy because I was paying programmers to develop a free plugin!
 After a year we released the first premium add-on.
 Over the years the plugin started generating revenue and in 2018 I joined WP White Security as the second full-time employee.

 Which plugins does WP White Security offer?
-WP Security Audit Log seems the flagship of the company.
+WP Activity Log seems the flagship of the company.
 What differs from the others in the market?

 We have five plugins: